PeramatoG/Peramesa/README.md

 ### Mixer connection

 - **Host**: IP address of your digital mixer.
+The app falls back to the default value if the field is left empty (default `192.168.0.128`).
 - **Port**: TCP port used by the mixer’s remote control protocol.
+Empty or invalid values revert to the default (`49280`).

-These values can be edited directly in the GUI.
+These values can be edited directly in the GUI by double-clicking the field labels.
+Peramesa is tuned for Yamaha mixers that follow this protocol and is not intended as a generic control surface for other brands.

 ### OSC

 Peramesa can listen for OSC messages to control cues.

 - **OSC Host**: usually `127.0.0.1` for local control, or the IP of the machine running Peramesa.
-- **OSC Port**: default may vary; you can set any free UDP port (e.g. `9000`).
+Leaving the field blank restores the default value.
+- **OSC Port**: defaults to `5005`.
+Invalid or empty entries fall back to that value.

-After changing OSC host or port in the GUI, Peramesa will try to restart the OSC server with the new values.
-If the port is blocked or not allowed by the system, an error will be shown in the command/log window.
+After changing OSC host or port in the GUI (double-click to unlock, press Enter to apply), Peramesa restarts the OSC server with the new values.
+If the port is blocked or not allowed by the system, an error is shown in the command/log window.

 ---

 ## Notes

-- This project was originally written in Spanish; some in-app texts and comments may still be in Spanish.
-- The goal for future versions is to:
-  - Improve documentation,
-  - Separate help text into external files,
-  - And optionally support both Spanish and English in the application.
+- File management options are available from the **File** menu: **New show**, **Load show**, **Save show**, **Help**, **About**, and **Exit**.

 ---